tweag/haskell-training/material/domain.md

 ---

-Applying `parseInt` to `answer` we can now distinguish the cases where `answer` contains an integer of does not
+Applying `parseInt` to `answer` we can now distinguish the cases where `answer` contains an integer or does not

 ```haskell
 ask :: Question -> IO Answer